 Dr. Jeff Cornwall, Belmont University’s Jack C. Massey Chair in Entrepreneurship, was named the Entrepreneurship Educator of the Year at the 2013 United States Association of Small Business and Entrepreneurship (USASBE) conference.

-Dr. Jeff Cornwall, Director of Belmont’s Center for Entrepreneurship and the Jack C. Massey Chair of Entrepreneurship, was named a Top 100 Champion in the 2012 Small Business Influencer Awards.
+Dr. Jeff Cornwall, The Jack C. Massey Chair of Entrepreneurship, was named a Top 100 Champion in the 2012 Small Business Influencer Awards.
 More than 3,000 people and organizations were nominated for the award.

 Dr. John Gonas, Associate Professor of Finance, was presented a Community Service Award by the General Francis Nash Chapter, Daughters of the American Revolution, on May 12, 2012.
 This award recognizes worthy residents, from a variety of walks of life, for voluntary achievements in cultural, educational, humanitarian, patriotic, historical and citizenship endeavors, or in environmental conservation.